Updated: Mar 4

 Our dynamic healthcare system is full of “big data” from the information, statistics, and trends of participants, physicians, plans, and third-party administrators.
 This is especially true for the pharmacy management industry.
 Large amounts of data – including participant, prescription transaction, supply chain, insurance, PBM contract, and marketplace data - are exchanged between PBMs, pharmacies, and insurers.

-While this data directly influences management of participant adherence, formulary construction, and overall pharmacy spend, the key stakeholders in the pharmacy plan, brokers and plan sponsors, rarely have true visibility into their pharmacy plan.
+While this data directly influences the management of participant adherence, formulary construction, and overall pharmacy spend, the key stakeholders in the pharmacy plan, brokers and plan sponsors, rarely have true visibility into their pharmacy plan.

 Data analytics is changing all of that.